xJoelxAlmeidax/xJoelxAlmeidax/README.md

 <h3 align="center">A computer engineering student in Portugal, at the Polytechnic Institute of Viseu</h3>

 # 💫 About Me:
-🔭 I’m currently working on Projeto_POO<br>🌱 I’m currently learning C++, javascript<br>📫 How to reach me joeldiasalmeida.2005@gmail.com
+🔭 I’m currently working on my portfolio<br>🌱 I’m currently learning C++, javascript<br>📫 How to reach me joeldiasalmeida.2005@gmail.com

 ## 🌐 Socials: